 Figure: Depicting various distributions channels available in App Center for CD

-Once a distribution group is created or store account is connected, we can trigger a release manually from the portal or configure to distribute automatically on every successful build (in the “Distribute” section of build definition) as depicted below.
+Once a distribution group is created or a store account is connected, we can trigger a release manually from the portal or configure it to distribute automatically on every successful build (in the “Distribute” section of build definition) as depicted below.

 Figure: Depicting configuration of Continuous Distribution

 One of the major advantages of choosing Visual Studio App Center over other common providers for CI/CD is that apart from automated build and deployment systems it also provides a bouquet of other services like Crash Analytics, App Usage Analytics, Push Notification Service, and more.
-This makes Visual Studio App Center a one-stop shop for all mobile application development requirements.
-The ease of use that comes with the intuitive UI of the management console and the feature richness make Visual Studio App Center the first choice for many mobile app developers.
+This makes Visual Studio App Center a one-stop-shop for all mobile application development requirements.
+The ease of use that comes with the intuitive UI of the management console and the feature richness make the Visual Studio App Center the first choice for many mobile app developers.